chocolate chip cream scones

-On a breezy late spring morning, there’s no better way to begin the day than with chocolate chip cream scones.
+There’s no better way to begin the day than with chocolate chip scones.
 Golden and tender, the pillowy triangles are studded with mini chocolate chips for a touch of richness.
 Brushed with cream and sprinkled with cinnamon-sugar, these beauties emerge from the oven slightly bronzed and ready to be devoured.

 - Yield: 14 scones